-The Confederation of Canadian Unions consists of six unions with a combined membership of over 16,000 workers from across the country, in both the private and public sectors.
+The Confederation of Canadian Unions consists of seven unions with a combined membership of almost 20,000 workers from across the country, in both the private and public sectors.

 AESES strives to foster and maintain an environment of respect, cooperation and fairness, while representing the interests of the members of the Association.
 Our objectives are to promote and foster relations between employees and employer; the social, economic and general welfare of our members; and goodwill and effective communication between employees and employers.
 The Association – through elected officials, committee members and office staff – works to secure appropriate wages, working conditions, hours of work, job security, and various benefits for all members.
 We are committed to educating members on matters relating to collective bargaining and contributing to the quality of university life.